Written By: DiveThru Team

 Another monumental change for queer rights and mental health came in 1973 with the release of the DSM-3 (Diagnostic and Statistical Manual of Mental Disorders).
 Homosexuality was no longer listed as a mental illness in the medical field.

-And, just TWO YEARS AGO, in 2019, the World Health Organization FINALLY stopped classifying being transgender as a mental illness.
+And, just A FEW YEARS AGO, in 2019, the World Health Organization FINALLY stopped classifying being transgender as a mental illness.

 This is why it is so important to educate people and empower members of the LGBTQIA2S+ community.

 Learning about queer history helps to connect people of all orientations, genders and identities.
 Knowing the importance of community and why it started can help a person connect to others and understand themself on a deeper and more meaningful level than they might not have ever thought possible.
 However you identify, it is important to acknowledge the history of the LGBTQIA2S+ community in order to better understand and support the community today.

 These films, essays, novels, websites, and a podcast will help you learn more about the community and the importance of Pride month.